 Winter tax bills will be sent out December 1 and are payable through 5:00 pm on February 14, without penalty or interest.
-Beginning February 15, and through February 28th, a 3% penalty will be added.
-Taxes are still payable at the township during this time.
-After February 28th, all real taxes must be paid at the County Treasurer’s office.
+Beginning February 15, and through February 28th, a 3% penalty and 1% interest will be added.
+Taxes are still payable at the township during this time. ***Postmarks are no longer accepted.*** After February 28th, all real taxes must be paid at the County Treasurer’s office.
 A 4% administrative fee and 1% interest per month is applied to delinquent taxes when paid at the county.

 - Notice to Homeowners with a Mortgage:

 Each property owner is ultimately responsible for their property tax.
 Please check to see if you are coded for a mortgage company on your tax bill.
 If you have an escrow account and this tax bill includes a bank code and name, we have billed your mortgage company.
 If there is not a mortgage number on your bill, your bill has not been sent to your mortgage company.
 Therefore, enclose one copy of this tax bill with your next mortgage payment.
 Verification of paid taxes can be made by contacting your mortgage company or the Township.

 Helpful Definitions – Assessed Value, Taxable Value, and Uncapping

 Assessed Value* represents 50% of your property’s “usual selling price”.
 This changes from year to year based on the economy, the value of the dollar, the “market”, what someone is willing to pay.
 For residentially classed properties the total township change is determined based on sales compared to assessments.
 County appraisal studies determine the change needed for Agriculture, Commercial and Industrial classed properties, still based on “usual selling price”.